Moreton Mill's steam locomotives - then and now

 differ.
 Set aside in December 1962,

 but reported running in 1963.
 Finally decommissioned in October 1967.
-Privately owned at Geelong, Victoria.
+Now

 Maroochy